croaky/laptop/blog/articles/create-postgres-indexes-concurrently.md

 and roll back automatically if they fail.
 Therefore, it's a good idea to isolate concurrent index migrations to their own migration files.

-Use this technique with ActiveRecord 4 to create Postgres indexes concurrently and avoid accidental downtime caused by long, write-blocking database indexing.